My little love,

 Yes, that’s it.

 So I want to savour it all.
-All the exquisiteness – ha, which is laughable when I type it right now, especially on those ‘long’ days.
+All the exquisiteness – which is laughable when I type this right now, especially on those ‘long’ days.
 But maybe it’s true, in those love bomb moments?

 It’s exquisite because right now, it’s so beautiful.
 I wish I could bottle the moments.